elastic/elastic-charts/api/charts.api.md

 // Warning: (ae-forgotten-export) The symbol "DomainBase" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "LowerBound" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "UpperBound" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "CompleteBoundedDomain" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type CompleteBoundedDomain = DomainBase & LowerBound & UpperBound;

+// Warning: (ae-missing-release-tag) "CrosshairStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface CrosshairStyle {
     // Warning: (ae-forgotten-export) The symbol "Visible" needs to be exported by the entry point index.d.ts